securityfirst/Umbrella_web/README.md

 These are detailed guides about how to use software and apps mentioned in the lessons.

 **Checklists:**
 Checklists are quick and easy references to help users implement the advice in the lessons.
 You can tick them off as you complete each item.
 Items can be edited.
 You may also create custom checklists.
 If you start ticking a checklist, you will then see them on the Checklists page.
+Checklists can also be shared throu

+1

+# Umbrella Web

+2

-Checklists can also be shared through other apps such as your email.
+​gh other apps such as your email.

 **Forms:**
 Forms allow a user to quickly fill out and share important information about issues such as their travel plan in a high-risk location or report on a digital/physical security incident.